-11 Most Sustainable Eco-Lodges in Belize
+10 Most Sustainable Eco-Lodges in Belize

-11 Most Sustainable Eco-Lodges in Belize
+10 Most Sustainable Eco-Lodges in Belize

-Belize, one of the underrated Central American countries is a true sight to behold.
-With lush green mountains, thick jungles, several islands, and the extensive Belize Barrier Reef, any naturalist will find Belize an unforgettable gem.
 But when there’s so much to gain from nature, it’s every bit important to be as generous, which is why Belize is going green (and we don’t mean just its landscape!).
-You can see that in many ways through the expanding ecotourism offers as well as in the growing number of eco-lodges.
-So, if you wish to join the community of eco-tourists who care about the environment and wish to stay somewhere that’s environment friendly, head to these eco-lodges in Belize:
+You can see that in many ways through the expanding ecotourism offers, as well as in the growing number of eco-lodges.
+So, if you wish to join the community of eco-tourists who care about the environment and wish to stay somewhere that’s environment-friendly, head to these eco-lodges in Belize:

 What are eco-lodges?

 Eco-lodges are accommodations in undisturbed, remote natural areas where both construction and operation have the lowest impact possible on the environment.
-They are not only part of the local community but they are active participants in protecting nature and culturally sensitive areas.
+They are not only part of the local community, but they are active participants in protecting nature and culturally sensitive areas.

 Cotton Tree Lodge

-Photo Credit: Cotton Tree Lodge
+Photo Credit: Cotton Tree Lodge.

 What makes the Cotton Tree Lodge unique is that guests can actually make their own organic chocolate and enjoy various scenic jungle activities like horseback riding and hiking.
 There is also a nearby river to go kayaking at.